Amy Sayer: 2022

 In June 2022, Sayer would be called back up to the Matildas for a two-match away series of friendlies against Spain and Portugal.
 During their first match against Spain, Sayer made her 5th appearance with the squad after being substituted on in 67th minute.
 Despite the match resulting a 7–0 loss for the Matildas, Sayer did manage to get off 1 shot during her time on the pitch.
 In the following match against Portugal, Sayer made her 6th appearance with the Matildas coming on as a substitute in the 84th minute of the 1–1 draw.

 Immediately following her campaign with the Matildas, Sayer was called up to the Australia women's national under-23 soccer team squad to participate in the 2022 AFF Women's Championship.
-Sayer appeared in 3 matches for the squad, scoring 5 goals throughout the duration of the tournament, 4 of which came in a 4-0 thrashing of Thailand.
+Sayer appeared in 3 matches for the squad, scoring 5 goals throughout the duration of the tournament, 4 of which came in a 4–0 thrashing of Thailand.
 Sayer scored her first 3 goals within the first 15 minutes of play before adding a 4th in the 44th minute.
 Despite the team not securing enough points to advance out of the group stage of the tournament, Sayer's goalscoring was enough to nab her a shared title of 3rd highest goal scorer in the tournament.

 Following her impressive performance in the 2022 AFF Women's Championship, Sayer was once again promoted to the Matildas for a series of home friendlies against Sweden and Thailand in November 2022.
 The team would go on to win both games fixtures with a score line of 4–0 against Sweden, and a score line of 2–0 against Thailand.

-Style of Play

-An attacking midfielder and playmaker, Sayer is adept at finding quality forward passes and likes to combine with others for quick passing moves rather than carrying the ball too often.
-While Sayer is an excellent athlete, her style draws more on her technical range, vision and creativity and she would prefer to play an incisive pass or use one touch passing combinations to beat a player – rather than looking to rely on speed in a footrace.

-In the front third she is an increasingly unpredictable and dangerous attacker as she adds more variety to her attacking style – while she is naturally inclined to look for a clever through pass or combination play to attack the opponent's penalty box, she is equally capable of scoring from range on either foot and is demonstrating this more and more with some eye-catching long-distance goals at club and international level.
+2023

+After a string of impressive performances in the USL W League with the San Francisco Glens, Sayer was called up to the Matildas by head coach Tony Gustavsson for their 2023 FIFA Women's World Cup provisional roster, but was among the six final cuts for the competition.

+In October 2023, Sayer was selected as part of the Matildas squad for the 2024 AFC Women's Olympic Qualifying Tournament, hosted in Perth.
+She played in all three matches (including a start against Iran) and recorded an assist for Australia's third goal against Chinese Taipei in a 3–0 win.

+2024

+On 28 February playing in an Olympic qualifier against Uzbekistan in Melbourne, Sayer was a second-half substitute and scored her first goal for the national team in the 4th minute of extra time.
+This took the team's score to 10–0 and the win qualified the Matildas for the 2024 Paris Olympic Games.